-Itinerary - 7 Days
+Itinerary - 8 Days

-Day 1 — St. George, Utah/Grand Canyon
+Day 1 — St. George, Utah

-Arrive in St. George and travel into canyon country,
+The next morning, travel into canyon country,

-learn about its geology from our expert.
-Grand Canyon Lodge North Rim (L,D)
+Grand Canyon Lodge North Rim (B,L,D)

-Day 2 — Grand Canyon/North Rim
+Day 3 — Grand Canyon North Rim

 Set out to explore the canyon’s rim, peering into

 River over millions of years.
 We stop at Point Imperial and Cape Royal for short walks and the chance to capture amazing photos.
 Choose from a variety

 of hikes for all levels and learn about the park’s

 unique ecosystems and geology while enjoying sweeping views at every turn.
 Return to the lodge